slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <hr>

-## Register a Platform UI App
+## Register a Workflow App App

-First, complete the [Create a UI Hook Alpha App](https://form-beta.asana.com?k=LBWpDpqZ6b-6pV4ZIbP-OA&d=15793206719) described in the [Platform UI App Section](/docs/platform-ui-app).
+First, complete the [Create a UI Hook Alpha App](https://form-beta.asana.com?k=LBWpDpqZ6b-6pV4ZIbP-OA&d=15793206719) described in the [Workflow App Section](/docs/workflow-app).
 Here is a cheat-sheet for what data you need to
 provide:

  * `authenticationUrl` & `authModalMetadata` is only required if your app needs access to the Asana API and/or needs to